CatAvadani/Pirates-of-the-Caribbean/README.md

 3. The Hidden Cave

 - Explore a hidden cave holding the key to the quest.
-- Uncover secrets and solve puzzles.

-4. Mysterious Chamber

-- Encounter a room with forgotten pirate relics.
-- Unlock the power of the celestial compass.
+Input the mysterious message to unlock the hidden treasure.

-5. Ghostly Ship
+4. Ghostly Ship

-- Confront a spectral ship and solve a mysterious puzzle.
-- Uncover a hidden message and navigate through the ghostly realm.
+- Uncover a hidden message and navigate through the ghostly surroundings.

-6. The Secrets of the Map
+5. The Secrets of the Map

 - Search for key artifacts to unlock the path to the Ghostly Ship.
 - Confirm items collected for the final journey.

-7. Unveiling the Map's Mysteries
+6. Unveiling the Map's Mysteries

 - Decipher the map's enigmas and embark on a new quest.
 - Seek additional artifacts to illuminate your path.

+7. The Journey's End

+- The final chapter where the player's choices lead to different endings.

 Inspired by the "Pirates of the Caribbean" (film series) produced by Jerry Bruckheimer.